geekwebsolution/password-protected-woo-store/readme.txt

 🔹 Admin can select all users at once.

 ** Pro Features  **
-🔹 Add a password to specific categories.
+🔹 Set a password to specific category.
-🔹 Set category passwords for specific user types and user roles.
+🔹 Set category password for specific user types and user roles.
 🔹 Hide protected category products from product loop.
 🔹 Protect specific category archive page.
-🔹 Add a password to specific products.
+🔹 Set a password to specific product.
-🔹 Set product passwords for specific user types and user roles.
+🔹 Set product password for specific user types and user roles.
-🔹 Users have the option to access products with different category passwords.
+🔹 Users have the option to access products with different category password.
 🔹 Timely <a href="https://geekcodelab.com/contact/" target="_blank">support</a> 24/7
 🔹 Regular updates.
 🔹 Well documented.